 - Work to develop and strengthen nursing knowledge, skills, and understanding in academic, clinical instruction, and research-based areas.

-- Behave with politeness in all dealings with clients and their families, faculty, staff, students, and visitors.
+- Behave as a professional in all dealings with clients and their families, faculty, staff, students, and visitors.

 - Treat clients and their families, faculty, staff, students, and visitors with respect regardless of differences in ability, age, cultural background, ethnicity, gender, race, or sexual orientation.

-- Abide by appropriate email etiquette in that all messages to faculty, staff, and students be sent solely from a school-assigned address, and contain correct spelling and punctuation.
+- Abide by appropriate email etiquette in that all messages to faculty, staff, and students be sent solely from a school-assigned address and contain correct spelling and punctuation. (see #20)

 - Treat school property with care.

 - Meet with the appointed Faculty Advisor prior to the beginning of the registration period each semester.

 - Inform faculty, and when appropriate, the clinical agency as soon as possible of unavoidable absence or lateness.

 - Make sure that employment does not take precedence over nursing coursework.

 - Make up coursework missed due to absence, illness, or lateness and discuss with faculty how to make up the coursework.

 - Meet deadlines for all required work associated with courses, including but not limited to assignments, papers, projects, clinical instruction, and laboratory-based components.